isaacna/creceiptures/readme.txt

 isaac219@gmail.com
 password

 Pretty much all of the features of our project we were aiming to have been completed to be functional.
-Some minor touches could be added in the future, such as aesthetic changes and possibly more intuitive UI.
+Some minor touches could be added in the future, such as using the camera directly to read receipts, a trade search feature, aesthetic changes, and possibly more intuitive UI.

 Also, the async task with fetching receipt values blocks the main thread while the api call is running, which will cause a black screen for 10-15 seconds.
 We hoped to make this more smooth, but given the time restraints and design of our project it was hard to find a way around this.